-Any member of the College community may file a written complaint -other than Title IX and Sexual Misconduct against a student for an alleged violation of the Student Code of Conduct to the Dean of Students or designee.
+Any member of the College community may file a written complaint -other than Title IX and Sexual Misconduct-against a student for an alleged violation of the Student Code of Conduct to the Conduct Administrator.
+The Conduct Referral Form may be accessed here.
 (Please see the RMCAD Title IX: Sexual Misconduct and Non-Discrimination Policy for information on filing complaints of this nature.)

 All complaints must be in writing.
 Anonymous complaints and informal reports will be accepted and will be acted on to the extent necessary and appropriate under the circumstances.
-The Complaint Form can be downloaded from www.rmcad.edu/student-complaint-form/
+The Complaint Form can be downloaded here.